joshpsinclair/PageSwap/README.md

 #### Technical Notes
 - Review `UsersPage.tsx` and `UsersPage.module.css`
 - Check if design tokens exist and are being used properly
-- Consider refactoring CSS to use more design system variables
 - Test scrolling performance with large datasets

 ---